Labels: Make Them Come To YOU!

 - Have a development deal with a hot production company

-- Have a growing fan base, playing well attended shows and selling lots of CD's independently.
+- Have a growing fan base, playing well-attended shows and selling lots of music independently.

-Any of the above scenarios will enable you to take it easy dealing with labels.
+Any of the above scenarios will enable you to make it easy to deal with labels.
 The trick is to get them to come to you.
 Even the labels say this.
-They don't want to be bombarded by artists beating down their door pleading for a record deal.
-They want to do all the discovering.
+They don’t want to be bombarded by artists beating down their doors pleading for a record deal.
+The record labels want to do all the discovery.

-If you are a young singer ala Christina Aguleira, you will need to have situation #1 and #2 in place.
+If you are a young singer, a modern Christina Aguilera, you will need to have both items #1 and #2 in place.
 If you are a band doing live shows, you will need to have situation #3 in place.

-Here's the reality.
+Here’s the reality.
 Labels WILL come scurrying out of the woodwork when there is something to jump up and down about.
-Usually this is when all the work is done for them.
-A finished master CD with impeccable production or a huge fanbase that labels can immediately sell product to will excite them.
-This, along with star quality will keep them wide eyed, trust me.
+Usually, this is when all the work is done for them.
+A finished album master with impeccable production or a huge fanbase that labels can immediately sell products to will excite them.
+This, along with star quality will keep them wide-eyed, trust me.
 Finally, when this is all in place, people talk.
 When people talk, labels hear about it.
 They are connected.
 Before you know it they are showing up to one of your gigs looking to speak to you about a deal.
 Then of course you hold all the cards.
 A wonderful place to be.

 You can read much more on the subject of attracting labels effectively in my e-book “So You Think You Want A Record Deal”.
 For more info click here.